utkarshcmu/grafana.org/content/blog/2017-12-08-timeshift-ep25.md

 #### From the Blogosphere
-[**Grafana Labs Joins the CNCF**](https://grafana.com/about/press/cncf-announcement?utm_source=blog&utm_campaign=timeshift_25): This has been a big week for Grafana Labs - We have officially joined the Cloud Native Computing Foundation, in an effort to share our expertise on open source monitoring and time series data visualization with the CNCF community.
-You can also see who else joined this week in the CNCF's [press release](https://www.prnewswire.com/news-releases/cloud-native-computing-foundation-kicks-off-kubecon--cloudnativecon-with-31-new-members-300567693.html)
+[**Grafana Labs Joins the CNCF**](https://grafana.com/about/press/cncf-announcement?utm_source=blog&utm_campaign=timeshift_25): Grafana Labs has officially joined the Cloud Native Computing Foundation (CNCF).
+We look forward to working with the CNCF community to democratize metrics and help unify traditionally disparate information.

 [**Automating Web Performance Regression Alerts**](https://calendar.perfplanet.com/2017/automating-web-performance-regression-alerts/): Peter and his team needed a faster and easier way to find web performance regressions at the Wikimedia Foundation.
-They were really excited when Grafana 4's alerting featured were added.
-This post covers their journey on setting up alerts for both RUM and synthetic testing and shares the alerts they have set up.
+Grafana 4's alerting features were exactly what they needed.
+This post covers their journey on setting up alerts for both RUM and synthetic testing and shares the alerts they've set up on their dashboards.

-[**How To Install Grafana on Ubuntu 17.10**](http://www.techsupportpk.com/2017/12/how-to-install-grafana-on-ubuntu-1710.html): As you probably guessed from the title, this artcile walks you through installing and configuring Grafana in the latest version of Ubuntu (or earlier releases).
+[**How To Install Grafana on Ubuntu 17.10**](http://www.techsupportpk.com/2017/12/how-to-install-grafana-on-ubuntu-1710.html): As you probably guessed from the title, this article walks you through installing and configuring Grafana in the latest version of Ubuntu (or earlier releases).
 It also covers installing plugins using the [Grafana CLI](http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_25) tool.

 [**Prometheus: Starting the Server with Alertmanager, cAdvisor and Grafana**](https://rtfm.co.ua/prometheus-zapusk-servera-s-alertmanager-cadvisor-i-grafana/): Learn how to monitor Docker from scratch using cAdvisor, Prometheus and Grafana in this detailed, step-by-step walkthough.